 Climate Action & Resilience Action Plan

-The City of Saint Paul, in partnership with the Great Plains Institute, has developed a Climate Action & Resilience Plan adopted by the City Council in December 2019.
-The plan focuses on achieving carbon neutrality in city operations by 2030, and citywide by 2050.
+The City of Saint Paul, in partnership with the Great Plains Institute, developed a Climate Action & Resilience Plan adopted by the City Council in December 2019.
+The plan focuses on achieving carbon neutrality in city operations by 2030 and citywide by 2050.
 This work includes compiling data on energy use, transportation emissions, solid waste, and water treatment and distribution.
 Strategies to lessen the impacts of climate change will focus on what residents can do in their daily lives, as well as policy and regulatory actions the City can take, to dramatically reduce greenhouse gas emissions, adapt to the changing climate, and improve quality of life in the city.

 Bloomberg American Cities Climate Challenge

 In October 2018, Saint Paul and Minneapolis were selected as winners in Bloomberg Philanthropies American Cities Climate Challenge, a $70 million-dollar program that will accelerate efforts in 25 winning cities to tackle climate change and promote a sustainable future for residents.
 Through this program, Saint Paul plans to: